POSTS TAGGED: HTC Amaze 4g

-Posted December 10, 2012 By: Conan Troutman
+Posted December 10, 2012 at 04:00 pm by Conan Troutman

 Some devices are lucky enough to get unofficial updates to the latest Android builds in no time at all, others have to endure a little bit of a wait.
 Some devices however, such as the Amaze 4G, are left hanging just that little bit longer than most.
 Fortunately though for Amaze owners looking for CM10 on their device, the wait is now over.

-Posted October 18, 2012 By: egzthunder1
+Posted October 18, 2012 at 05:00 pm by egzthunder1

 Previously, we brought you news that HTC Amaze 4G owners wanted their TI WLAN source code and had started a petition for it using emails and social media to get HTC to release it.
 HTC hasn’t yet released the TI WLAN source code, but they have released the ICS kernel source for the Telus Amaze 4G.
 This is still fantastic news for HTC Amaze 4G owners, as development—which was on hold for so long due to not having source—can now finally get underway.

 Now that source is released, the developers who commonly work with it have come together to tear it down and figure out what’s there and what isn’t.
 XDA Recognized Developers hasoon2000 and sportsstar89, along with XDA Senior Member . . .
 READ ON »

 Posted July 19, 2012 at 04:30 pm by Former Writer

 Not too long ago, we brought you news that allowed HTC EVO 4G LTE users to customize their bootloaders.
 The process was pretty cool, allowing users to make their bootloader look however they want—including making it look unhacked.
 After the initial project was released, users clamored for this to be made available to more devices.
 The requests were heard and responded to.
 Now, the plugin has been made available to make the bootloader customizer for a number of HTC devices.